Connecting fintechs with banks to build great financial products

 San Francisco, Mountain View, Austin, New York City, or Seattle

-Presence: The first step to inclusion is simply including a diverse set of people in your company.
-We actively discuss how to improve and diversify the culture in our #diversity-equity-inclusion chat channel and other forums.
-To reduce bias in engineering hiring specifically, we've introduced standardized rubrics and assessment metrics for our interview process.
+Presence: The first step to inclusion is simply including diverse people in your company.
+We actively discuss improving and diversifying the culture in our #diversity-equity-inclusion Slack channel, ERGs, DEI working groups, and other forums.
+To reduce bias in engineering hiring, we've introduced standardized rubrics and assessment metrics for our interview process.
 We're continually investigating methods for improving the diversity of our candidate pool.
 Our executive team leadership unambiguously supports devoting significant resources to this end.

-Participation: Once you get people in the door, you must ensure that everyone is involved in meaningful decisions.
-Our employees come from all walks of life: some are parents to newborn children, some are empty nesters, while others are part of the younger workforce.
-We believe that companies should mold themselves to accommodate their employees’ work styles.
-Most of our communication is asynchronously accessible (see Flexible Work Arrangements below).
-Company-wide celebrations happen at all hours of the day, not just after work, and include activities, food, and beverages compatible with a variety of lifestyles.
+Participation: Once you get people in the door, you must ensure everyone is involved in meaningful decisions.
+Our employees come from all walks of life: some are parents to newborn children, some are empty nesters, and others are part of the younger workforce.
+Companies should mold themselves to accommodate their employees’ work styles.
+Most of our communication is asynchronously accessible.
+Company-wide celebrations happen at all hours of the day, not just after work, and include activities, food, and beverages compatible with various lifestyles.

 Progress: We want all employees to create the biggest impact possible.
 We've instituted a program of training managers in coaching skills to maximize every report's chance of success.
-Majority-identifying as well as minority-identifying engineering leaders lead our DEI working groups.
-We support both formal communities (ERGs) and organic communities (such as our Women in Eng group) which have developed within our organization – ask us about these!
+Majority-identifying, as well as minority-identifying engineering leaders lead our DEI working groups.
+We support formal communities (ERGs) and organic communities (such as our Women in Eng group) that have developed within our organization – ask us about these!

 Software for Americans with limited income to improve their financial health